ng-Classic/ng-classic/aio/content/guide/migration-legacy-message-id.md

 1. Commit the updated files to your source control system.

-After you complete the migration, set the Angular ClassicCompiler option, `enableI18nLegacyMessageIdFormat`, to `false`.
+After you complete the migration, set the Angular Classic Compiler option, `enableI18nLegacyMessageIdFormat`, to `false`.
-For more information about this option, see [Angular ClassicCompiler Options](guide/angular-compiler-options#enablei18nlegacymessageidformat).
+For more information about this option, see [Angular Classic Compiler Options](guide/angular-compiler-options#enablei18nlegacymessageidformat).

 ## Migrate legacy IDs using `localize-extract`

-If you are not using the Angular ClassicCLI, you can migrate legacy localization IDs using `localize-extract`:
+If you are not using the Angular Classic CLI, you can migrate legacy localization IDs using `localize-extract`:

 1. Run the `npx localize-extract` command.